 Our team have recognised that in order to enthuse golf clubs and help them build sustainable clubs we needed to first understand the needs of not only the people looking to take up the game, but also those involved in the programme – The PGA Professionals, volunteers and club members, and so we have designed a number of programmes and resources with the ethos that everyone must work together to grow the game.

-As Get into Golf applications have closed for this year, we have drawn up some basic advice on how to generate new members and retain existing ones.
+We have drawn up some basic advice on how to generate new members and retain existing ones.
 Those who are participating in the Get into Golf Programme or are receiving assistance from CGI will receive a full version of the Get into Golf Guide.

 If your club would like to be involved, please email: email@example.com